-A friend of mine posted on Facebook about a Scrooge lawyer who ruined her Christmas by dropping work on her desk that morning that had to be completed by the end of the day.
-It reminded me of a story about a client of mine who was shocked to discover he had turned into that Scrooge himself.
+A friend of mine posted on Facebook about a Scrooge lawyer who ruined her Christmas by dropping work on her desk Christmas Eve morning that had to be completed by the end of the day.
+It reminded me of a story about a client of mine who was shocked to discover he had turned into that Christmas Scrooge himself.

 Read on if you are afraid you might become (or have already become) a lawyer you never expected to be.

 A number of years ago, I was running a mastermind meeting for a roomful of lawyers who had just joined our Personal Family Lawyer program (for lawyers who want to guide families through the process of leaving a legacy of love — aka estate planning) and each lawyer was sharing why he or she joined.